denten-books/plain-text/2-device.md

 privacy or connectivity, elegance or complexity?
 These are not choices that can be understood in purely instrumental terms.
 They are values external to system architecture.
 The question then becomes one of ends and means.
-A calculator is most efficient when operating on binary data.
-Efficiency and complexity are goods for the task of calculation.
-Humans prefer to manipulate texts and images instead of binary data.
-Keeping documents in simple, human-readable formats answers the values of systematic transparency and sustainability.
-A democratic vision of a just society places value on open deliberation and consensus building.
-What kind of tools enable open deliberation and the building of consensus?
-Once we see literary and computational technics (all system architecture, really) as a commitment to specific values, we can begin to ask: What are our machines optimized for?
-The passive voice points to the root of the problem.
-A mechanism that extends agency should embody values that emanate from the agent.
-In other words, one should be able to project values through the machine, and not the other way around.
-Under examination, what seems like technological determinism reveals itself as a will to power.
-It is an attempt to fix contingent relations between things and symbols as if they were necessary.
+A calculator is most efficient when operating on binary data; efficiency and complexity are goods for the task of calculation.
+Humans prefer to manipulate texts and images instead of binary data; keeping documents in simple, human-readable formats answers the values of systematic transparency and sustainability.
+What values are embodied in the electronic book?
+The passive voice and our inability to answer the question directly points to the root of the problem.

-trace the root of imposition to specific governing agents, agencies, or incorporations.
-Agency.

 ### 2.2 Thought Experiment